zmancekpali/Personal---Zoja/README.md

-# Personal---Zoja
+# Personal Repo - Zoja

-My personal repo - all of the code so far
+My personal repo - includes all the code to my undergraduate dissertation and additional files which contain past coding files from my undergraduate dissertation.